 4.3.1 Introduction

 The new structures defined in present document are contained in the schema file "[JSONSCHEMAFILESIGVALPROT]".
-This file also contains the extensions of certain structures defined in OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1].
+This file also contains the extensions of certain structures defined in DSS-X core v2.0 [1].
 These structures are listed in clause 4.3.2 of the present document

 4.3.2 Extension of DSS-X types

-The present document extends three types defined by OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1].
+The present document extends three types defined by DSS-X core v2.0 [1].
 These extensions are contained in the JSON schema file JSON Schema file "[JSONSCHEMAFILESIGVALPROT]".

 The extension mechanism is implemented using the keyword "allOf".